supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L04_Enabling_Continuous_Integration_with_Azure_Pipelines.md

   ![Architecture Diagram](images/lab4-architecture.png)

-# Set up an Azure DevOps organization.
+# Set up an Azure DevOps organization (Skip if already done).

 1. On your lab VM open **Edge Browser** on desktop and navigate to [Azure DevOps](https://go.microsoft.com/fwlink/?LinkId=307137), and if prompted sign with the credentials.